apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 Cordova Command-line Interface for information how to update the version of the CLI.

+## Upgrade to the CLI (3.0.0) from 2.9.0 ##

+1. Create a new Apache Cordova 3.0.0 project using the cordova CLI, as described in The Cordova Command-line Interface.
+2. Add your platforms the the cordova project, for example: `cordova platform add android`.
+3. Copy the contents of your project's `www` folder to the `www` folder at the root of the cordova project you just created.
+4. Copy any native assets from your old project into the appropriate directories under `platforms/android`: this directory is where your native cordova-android project exists.
+5. Use the cordova CLI tool to install any plugins you need.
+Note that the CLI handles all core APIs as plugins, so they may need to be added.
+Only 3.0.0 plugins are compatible with the CLI.

+## Upgrade to 3.0.0 from 2.9.0 ##

+1. Create a new Apache Cordova Android project.
+2. Copy the contents of your `www` folder to the new project.
+3. Copy any native Android assets from your `res` folder to the new project.
+4. Copy over any plugins you installed from the `src` subdirectories into the new project.
+5. Make sure to upgrade any deprecated `<plugin>` references from your old `config.xml` file to the new `<feature>` specification.
+- __NOTE:__ all core APIs have been removed and must be installed as plugins.
+Please see the Core Plugin Installation Guide for details.

 ## Upgrade to 2.9.0 from 2.8.0
 1. Run `bin/update <project_path>`